asjadnaqvi/DiD/docs/code/06_bacon.md

 where we can view the value by typing `display VD`.
 Here we should also get 0.0733.

-Now that we have spent time on $$ \hat{V}^D $$, which is not discussed in detail in the materials, it is time to move on the next part.
-In the paper, three formulas are provided for dealing with the three groups in our example: (late and early) treated vs untreated, early treated vesus late control, late treated versus early control.
+Now that we have spent some time on $$ \hat{V}^D $$, which is not discussed in detail in the paper, we can now move on the next parts.
+In the paper, three formulas are provided for dealing with the three groups in our example.
 These are defined as follows in the set of equation 10 in the paper:

 1. Early treatment versus late control ($$ T^e $$ vs $$ C^l $$)